Cheetahzzzz1/Gram-Schmidt-Process/README.md

 # Overview

-This repository contains Python implementation for Graham Schidt process.
+This repository contains Python implementation for Graham Schmidt process.
 Each solution is implemented with clear explanations.

 # Problems Statement